 Students who are on academic probation or suspension at other schools may be accepted at Wor-Wic.
 These students are automatically placed on probation.
-Students in this status are strongly encouraged to consult with their advisor and the director of retention and student success.
+Students in this status are strongly encouraged to consult with their advisor.

 From Foreign Institutions

 Foreign students who want to be admitted as high school graduates or who want to transfer college credits into Wor-Wic must have their high school or college transcripts evaluated by an acceptable academic credential evaluation service, at their own expense.
 The registrar's office maintains a list of acceptable academic credential evaluation services.
 Credits transferred from foreign institutions are treated the same as transfer credits from U.S. institutions.